-Please note: This blog is current to the date of its publication, Wednesday, April 21.
-For additional updates or assistance navigating these uncertain times, please contact us or visit our SST COVID-19 resource page.
+Please note: This blog is current to the date of its publication, April 21, 2021.
+For more recent updates, contact SST’s experts

 American Rescue Plan: COBRA Subsidy Explained

 On April 7, 2021, the U.S. Department of Labor (DOL) released “FAQS About Consolidated Omnibus Budget Reconciliation Act (COBRA) Premium Assistance Under the American Rescue Plan Act (ARPA).”
-Find an overview of the FAQs explained by SST’s Payroll & Benefits Supervisor Malisia Vrana below.
+Find an overview of the FAQs explained by SST below.

 The experts at SST are equipped and available to help your organization navigate the nuances of COVID-19 assistance programs.
 Schedule a free consultation with our team today.

 - The COBRA subsidy is available from April 1, 2021, through Sept.
 30, 2021, to employees that experienced a reduction in their work hours or if they were involuntary terminated.

 - ARPA creates special COBRA enrollment election rights for eligible individuals that are not currently enrolled in COBRA, including:

 - Individuals that were COBRA eligible and initially declined to elect COBRA coverage after reduction in work hours or involuntary termination

 - Individuals that previously elected to receive COBRA coverage due to reduction in work hours or involuntary termination but discontinued coverage before April 1, 2021